Ninja-Squad/ninja-squad.github.com/_posts/2018-02-07-angular-cli-1.7.md

 This is a pretty cool feature, as it allows to keep the size in check without additional tooling (like [bundlesize](https://github.com/siddharthkp/bundlesize))!
+And these may be the only budgets your app won't go over ;)

 ## Angular&nbsp;6 support